alnvdl/fstringen/README.md

 rudimentary support for cross-references.
 Generators then transform this model in the desired output.

-A `Model` is simply a Python dictionary (which may be sourced from a YAML or JSON file) representing a hierarchy, typically with deep nesting.
-The `select` operation is run on `Model`s to select a sub-model based on a path selection mechanism.
+A `Selectable` is simply a Python dictionary (which may be sourced from a YAML or JSON file) representing a hierarchy, typically with deep nesting.
+The `select` operation is run on `Selectable`s to select a new `Selectable` based on a path selection mechanism. `Model` is just an alias for `Selectable`, and it's usually used when referring to a `Selectable` loaded from a file

-Generators are functions annotated with the `@gen()` decorator, which gives some extra powers to f-strings expressions in them (automagic indentation, smart list insertion and scope-related hacks).
+Generators are functions annotated with the `@gen()` decorator, which gives some extra powers to special f-strings expressions in them (automagic indentation, smart list insertion and scope-related hacks).
 Generators may also be configured to automatically output to files, with optional header notices.

 ## Installing
 You can install directly from PyPI: